learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 - Map each words to a tuple of (word, 1).

-Map doesn't break up the output of the lambda expression, so that the tuples stay intact.
+Map doesn't break up the output of the lambda expression, meaning that the tuples stay intact.

 ```python